mantzas/gh-orgsync/README.md

 * Org `--org {{orgname}}` which is the org we want to sync.
 It is the only required flag
 * Path `--path {{path to local folder}} which defines the folder to sync to.
 When omitted local path is assumed.
 * Degree Of Parallelism `--dop n` which will define the number of workers which will be used.
 Default value is 50.
+* Sync only `--sync-only`which enables only syncing of existing local repos.")
 * Dry Run `--dry-run` which will only report the action which would be taken
 * ReportFields `--report x,y,z` which allows reporting options (error, cloned, synced and other). default value is error.
 * Verbose `--verbose` which enable verbose logging